Cameriusm/learning-projects/README.md

 # Some-Learning-Stuff
-It stores various lessons and projects that I used when learning new development tools
+It contains various lessons and projects that I used to learn new development tools.